devlaming/mgreml/README.md

                 --out ./tutorial/covar_reinitialised
 ```

-Notice that as such `.pkl` files already implicitly contain the full model specification, the option `--reinitialise` cannot be combined with options such as `--genetic-model`, `--rho-environment` and so on.
+Notice that as such `.pkl` files already implicitly contain the full model specification, the option `--reinitialise` cannot be combined with options such as `--genetic-model`, `--rho-environment`, `--no-var-genetic`, and so on.

 In case `--store-iter` is used when estimating a nested versus alternative model (i.e. in conjunction with one of the `--restricted-...` options), `--store-iter` stores two sets of `.pkl` files, namely one set with filenames containing `.estimates.` (denoting the alternative model) and the other containing `.estimates0.` (denoting the nested model).